flare-foundation/governance-proposals/FIP/FIP_10.md

 ### 2.3 Example: Rewards in the Proposed Incentive Structure

-The following example shows how a hypothetical provider’s rewards will change in the proposed incentive structure.
-Each time the provider does not meet the minimal conditions for all protocols in a given reward epoch, they receive a strike.
+The following example shows how the proposed incentive structure will affect a hypothetical provider’s rewards.

+* Each time the provider does not meet the minimal conditions for all protocols in a given reward epoch, they receive a strike.
 If they do not have any remaining strikes, their rewards for that round are burned.
-Each round in which the provider successfully meets all conditions for each protocol, a strike is reimbursed.
-In this way, only providers who are consistently not participating in Flare’s protocols are punished.
+* Each round in which the provider successfully meets all conditions for each protocol, a strike is reimbursed.
+In this way, only providers who are consistently not participating in Flare’s protocols are disincentived.

 | Epoch | Rewards Earned | Staking Criteria Met | FTSO Criteria Met | Strikes Remaining | Epoch Rewards | Total Rewards (New) | Total Rewards (Old) |
 |-------|----------------|----------------------|-------------------|-------------------|---------------|---------------------|---------------------|